IgnatiusEzeani/IGBONLP/ig_en_mt/README.md

 ### Parallel (IG-EN) data:

-Work on the baseslines is on-going following the approach used [Facebook Research FloRes Project](https://github.com/facebookresearch/flores) and wil be released in this repo when ready.
+Work on the baseline model is on-going following the approach used [Facebook Research FloRes Project](https://github.com/facebookresearch/flores) and wil be released in this repo when ready.

 <!-- Code to reproduce the baselines is available at: https://github.com/facebookresearch/flores -->
 <!--